 The VCDS AMT provides limited configuration capabilities.
-The items that can be configured with VCDS AMT include parameters for the following:
+The items that can be configured with the VCDS AMT include parameters for the following:

-- Logging priority level for VCDS processes - · Debugging options for VCDS-related functions
+- Logging priority level for VCDS processes - Debugging options for VCDS-related functions

-VCDS AMT is a web application that uses the application server and web server that are pre-installed on the Cisco CDE110 where VCDS runs.
-VCDS AMT has an XML-RPC client that communicates with multiple internal applications, such as VCDS processes, to send and receive application management data.
+The VCDS AMT is a web application that uses the application server and web server that are preinstalled on the Cisco CDE where the VCDS runs.
+The VCDS AMT has an XML-RPC client that communicates with multiple internal applications, such as VCDS processes, to send and receive application management data.